Sir William Clarke, 1st Baronet

 Sir William John Clarke, 1st Baronet (31 March 1831 – 15 May 1897), was an Australian businessman and philanthropist in the Colony of Victoria.
 He was raised to the baronetage in 1882, the first Victorian to be granted a hereditary honour.

 Clarke was born in Van Diemen's Land, the son of the pastoralist William John Turner Clarke.
 He arrived in the Port Phillip District (the future Victoria) in 1850, where he managed many of his father's properties and acquired some of his own.
 Upon his father's death in 1874, he became the largest landowner in the colony.
 Clarke was made a baronet for his work as the head of the Melbourne International Exhibition, which brought Australia to international attention.
 He also served terms as president of the Australian Club, president of the Victorian Football Association, and president of the Melbourne Cricket Club, and was prominent in yachting and horse racing circles.
 Clarke gave generously to charitable organisations, and also made significant financial contributions to the Anglican Diocese of Melbourne and the University of Melbourne.
 He was a member of the Victorian Legislative Council from 1878 until 1897, although he was not particularly active in politics.

 Early life

 Clarke was born at Lovely Banks (one of his father's properties, near Jericho) in Van Diemen's Land (later renamed Tasmania), the eldest of three sons of William John Turner Clarke and his wife Eliza (née Dowling).
-Clarke senior was an early Tasmanian colonist, who acquired large pastoral properties in Tasmania, Victoria, South Australia and New Zealand and settled afterwards in Victoria at Rupertswood, Sunbury.

 Clarke first arrived in Victoria in 1850, when he spent a couple of years in the study of sheep farming on his father's Dowling Forest station, and afterwards in the management of the Woodlands station on the Wimmera.
 For the next ten years he resided in Tasmania, working the Norton-Mandeville estate in conjunction with his brother, Joseph Clarke.